 The most likely path as shown on Jason's map in yellow is along Route 30, Hartford Turnpike in Vernon.
 This was a major Native American path from the villages on the Connecticut River to a large village in the Stafford Springs area.
 It follows something of a ridge line along the northern edge of the Tankerhoosen Valley.
 Along this path and ridge line our first settlers built their farms, homes and churches.

 One member of Hooker's group was JOHN TALCOTT, the founder of the Talcott Family in Connecticut.
 Early members of the family settled in Wethersfield and Hartford.
 One branch moved to Bolton with some members later moving to North Bolton or what would become Vernon.

-Also with local descendants were JOHN SKINNER and GEORGE and JOHN STEELE, who came to Hartford with Thomas Hooker.
+Others who came to Hartford with Thomas Hooker with local descendants were JOHN SKINNER and GEORGE and JOHN STEELE.

 The Old CT Path Recreational Trail

 Jason Newton's hope is to work with town and state organizations to create a heritage trail where the Old Connecticut Path may have been.
 Its purpose would be to encourage hiking and recreation while increasing people's awareness of their history.
 It would also help protect the trail from further development.